-The job of Secretary of the Council is an appointive paid position that does not carry with it the right to vote.
-The Council also appoints a Student Treasurer who must draw up and keep track of the annual budget for student government and student activities, the assets of which come largely from a split Activities-Government fee collected from each student.
+The job of Secretary of the Council is an appointive paid position, with delegates given first priority to it.
+A non-delegate in this position does not have the right to vote.
+The same holds true for the Student Treasurer, who must draw up and keep track of the annual budget.